GaryMcHugh/Java-AI-Game-Fourth-Year/README.md

 This means that if the Spartans health is high and he has a weapon of any kind, his risk is low as he can attack other spiders and is not in danger of dying
 ### Neural Network

+## Problems Encountered
+We ran into many issues throughout the development of this application, here we will discuss these issues in detail.
+The first issue we ran into was asiigning an algorithm to a 2D array of characters.
+The search algorithms that were provided to us were created to intersct with a 2D array of Nodes rather than a 2D array of Characters.
+As there were many algoithms that we could use we made the decision that it would be easier for us to re-write the maze as an array of Nodes rather than re-write the algorithms to use arrays of characters.
+We ran into issues with the Game View, we found it difficult to update the gamme view without getting erros.
+Due to time constraints we decided to output to the conole instead as we didnt have time to fix the game view.
+We felt as though we would achieve more by printing to the console rather than updating the view.
+Another issue we faced was using the algorithms effectively, we found that each algorithm was different, meaning the configuring for one algorithm would not work for another.
+This limited our ability to use different algorithms in this application.
+Finally, the biggest issue thatw e faced was time to complete this project.
+We felt as though given more time with the knowledge we have gained, we could re-configure some of the code and get the application working as inteneded.